bobbywlindsey/zenml/README.md

 ### Test

-To test, run `pytest zenml/` from the root directory.
+To test, run `python -m pytest zenml/` from the root directory.

 To check types, run `mypy zenml/ --ignore-missing-imports`.